-To comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees in connection with our 2024 annual meeting must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 26, 2024.
+In addition to satisfying the foregoing requirements of our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees in connection with our 2025 annual meeting must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 24, 2025.

-Notices of intention to present proposals at the 2024 Annual Meeting of stockholders must be addressed to: Palomar, Inc., Attention: Secretary, 7979 Ivanhoe Avenue, Suite 500, La Jolla, California 92037.
+Notices of intention to present proposals at the 2025 Annual Meeting of stockholders must be addressed to: Palomar, Inc., Attention: Secretary, 7979 Ivanhoe Avenue, Suite 500, La Jolla, California 92037.
 We reserve the right to reject, rule out of order, or take other appropriate action with respect to any proposal that does not comply with these and other applicable requirements.